 One of the areas that the standing orders go into regard wasting community assets.
 This would include bank accounts and retirement funds.
-Right off the bat your spouse is ordered to not engage in this sort of behavior.
-If he or she does then there will be trouble at the courthouse if you bring it to the judge’s attention.
+Your spouse is ordered not to engage in this sort of behavior right off the bat.
+If they do, there will be trouble at the courthouse if you bring it to the Judge's attention.

-If, however, you live in Harris County you will find that Standing Orders do not exist in your case.
-What you and your attorney will have to do is to file a Temporary Restraining Order along with your Petition for Divorce.
-That restraining order will last for a limited amount of time prior to a hearing on all issues contained in the restraining order.
-One issue would be to bar you or your spouse from draining bank accounts or retirement funds.
+If, however, you live in Harris County, you will find that Standing Orders do not exist in your case.
+You and your attorney will have to file a Temporary Restraining Order along with your Petition for Divorce.
+That restraining order will last for a limited amount of time before a hearing on all issues contained in the restraining order.
+One issue would be barking you or your spouse from draining bank accounts or retirement funds.

 How does everything we've already discussed affect you and your spouse's retirement benefits?

-You may be wondering at this point if we are ever going to actually get into the nuts and bolts of military retirement.
-That’s a fair question to ask but I can assure you that you’ve reached the point in our posts where that subject will now take center stage.
+You may be wondering at this point if we are ever going to get into the nuts and bolts of military retirement.
+That's a fair question to ask, but I can assure you that you've reached the point in our posts where that subject will now take center stage.

-In yesterday’s blog post we discussed briefly that in order to be eligible for a portion of your spouse’s military retirement benefits that you all needed to have been married for at least ten years.
+In yesterday's blog post, we discussed briefly that to be eligible for a portion of your spouse's military retirement benefits, you all needed to have been married for at least ten years.

-Your ability to receive benefits as the spouse of a member of the military is based on how long your spouse was employed in the military during the time in which you two were married.
-Should you be named as an eligible party to receive benefits, then you would receive those directly from your spouse’s retirement pay.
+Your ability to receive benefits as the spouse of a military member is based on how long your spouse was employed in the military during the time in which you two were married.
+Should you be named an eligible party to receive benefits, you would receive those directly from your spouse's retirement pay.

 What if you want to keep your military retirement pay from going to your ex-spouse?

-If your retirement benefits are not nearly equal this could be a problem.
-In the event that your benefits are more substantial, you may be in a position where allowing your spouse to receive a greater than fifty percent share of other community property could be in your best interest.
+If your retirement benefits are not nearly equal, this could be a problem.
+If your benefits are more substantial, you may be in a position where allowing your spouse to receive a greater than fifty percent share of other community property could be in your best interest.

-A vacation home, income from savings accounts or nonretirement investments are frequently used “proxies” for retirement savings that allow a spouse to walk away with the equivalent amount of property without having to actually dig into your retirement plan.
+A vacation home, income from savings accounts, or nonretirement investments are frequently used "proxies" for retirement savings that allow a spouse to walk away with the equivalent amount of property without having to dig into your retirement plan.